 What’s elegant about the recalibration theory of anger is that it describes and predicts displays of anger in an interpersonal context.
 Several other factors affect how angry behavior manifests in different people.

 Researchers describe two types of anger.
 The first one is state anger – your current level of anger.
 The second one is trait anger – your default base-line level of anger.
 If you feel you are always angry, your trait anger is high.
 If you feel you are angry in specific situations but otherwise calm, your state anger is high.
+Entitlement is one interesting aspect of anger.
+Research shows that people who are entitled get angry if they experience bad luck, but not when others experience bad luck.

 Social & interpersonal level